Impact of Epistasis and Pleiotropy on Evolutionary Adaptation: Discussion

 \section{Discussion}

-Epistasis between mutations appears to be the norm (even for randomly selected loci~\cite{RemoldLenski2004}) and can play a key role in shaping evolutionary trajectories.
 We studied how interacting mutations impact the evolutionary dynamics for populations evolving in an artificial fitness landscape in which the ruggedness is determined by a single parameter $K$, in the ``strong mutation" limit.
-We found that the more we allow for loci to interact by increasing $K$, the more consecutive mutations on the line of descent (LOD) interact, setting the stage for both faster adaptation as well as for the discovery of higher fitness peaks.
-Deleterious mutations can go to fixation via epistasis (in addition to hitchhiking), and the more rugged a landscape is the more common this mode of fixation becomes, and the more benefit an organism can derive from deleterious mutations.

 We found that increasing the ruggedness of the landscape by raising $K$ has several consequences.
-First, the mean epistatic effect per mutation $\la \varepsilon \ra$ monotonically increases with $K$ (Fig.~\ref{epi_mu}).
-Second, the number of substitutions on the LOD decreases, while the fraction of those substitutions that are deleterious or beneficial remains largely unchanged (Fig.~S2).
-We might intuit that fewer beneficial substitutions impair adaptation, but here we instead observe a third effect, namely that those higher peaks that appear as $K$ is increased can be located more effectively (Fig.~\ref{omega_mu}), because the mean selection coefficient per mutation (Fig.~\ref{s_mu}) increases with $K$ in an approximately linear fashion.
+First, the mean epistatic effect per substitution $\la\varepsilon\ra$ monotonically increases with $K$ (Fig.~\ref{epi_mu}).
+Second, the number of substitutions on the LOD decreases, while the fraction of those substitutions that are deleterious or beneficial remains largely unchanged (Fig.~S4).
+We might intuit that fewer beneficial substitutions will impair adaptation, but here we instead observe a third effect, namely that those higher peaks that appear as $K$ is increased can be located faster and in fewer steps (Fig.~\ref{omega_mu}), because the mean selection coefficient per mutation (Fig.~\ref{s_mu}) increases with $K$ in an approximately linear fashion.
+This effect is robust even if we correct for the increasing height of fitness peaks with increasing $K$ in this landscape, which reflects the proliferation of adaptive opportunities that come with synergistic interactions.